creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-23-Rubiks-cube.md

 $$L = \alpha L_p + \beta L_r$$

-They experimentaly found that $$\alpha = \beta = 0.5$$ are the best weights.
+They experimentally found that $$\alpha = \beta = 0.5$$ are the best weights.

 ## Weights transfer

 For a target classification task, the pretrained CNN can be directly fine-tuned but for a segmentation task, the weights can only be transferred to the encoder of a FCN.
-As the random initialization of the decoder might neutralize the improvement brought by the pretraining, they apply convolutional operations directly on the feature maps provided by the pre-trained encoder to obtain the dense pixel-wise prediction instead of the transposed convolutions, inspired by dense upsampling convolutions which has fewer trainable parameters in the decoder.
+As the random initialization of the decoder might neutralize the improvement brought by the pretraining, they apply convolutional operations directly on the feature maps of the pre-trained encoder to obtain dense pixel-wise prediction, instead of using transposed convolutions on downsampled feature maps (i.e. traditional decoder architectures).
+This decoder architecture was inspired by dense upsampling convolutions, which has fewer trainable parameters in the decoder.

 # Results